 Fields of type raster

-Note:Mobile geodatabases do not support raster columns; however, they support the use of attachments to associate nongeographic data such as photos or documents to a feature.
+Note:Mobile geodatabases do not support raster columns; however, they do support the use of attachments to associate nongeographic data such as photos or documents to a feature.